 Who the service is for

 In Suffolk, people of all ages can access our services.
 In Norfolk & Waveney, anyone aged 16 years and over can access our help to address a range of difficulties, including stress, anxiety and depression.
 You may be aware of someone who requires help for a specific issue, eg, obsessive compulsive disorder, social anxiety, phobia, post-traumatic stress, or you may just be aware that they are struggling with life and everything seems overwhelming.
+Once referred the person will receive an assessment from a Wellbeing member of staff who will guide them through the service to receive a treatment package that best suits their needs.

 People have a range of different life stresses that can impact on their wellbeing, for example, physical health problems, divorce, work stress and housing problems.
 We have some examples here that may also give you an idea of the kinds of people we can help.
 Whatever the life situation, if people are aware that they are stressed, anxious or feeling low and they want to take some positive steps, the Wellbeing Service may well be the right place to start.